 8. Small gifts

-Getting a massage is relaxing for most people.
-Consider hiring a massage therapist to treat everyone to a chair massage over the course of a day or more, depending on the size of your organization.
+If your staff is going into the office, there are a number of different ways to help them unwind as a way to show some extra love this holiday season.
+Consider hiring a massage therapist to treat everyone to a 15 minute chair massage over the course of a day or more, depending on the size of your organization.
 Coordinate a scheduling mechanism for employees to use, and encourage supervisors to accommodate these appointments as a workplace benefit.

 Don’t stop there